 - You can fine-tune the FM Engine and the bot’s configuration by adding additional utterances, synonyms, and patterns for a task or intents.

-For more information, see Optimizing Bots for Natural Language Processing.
+For more information, refer to Optimizing Bots for Natural Language Processing.

 This step refers to adding channels to your Bot that end users can use to access and interact with your Bot after it is published.
-End users can only interact with your bots, and by extension bot tasks, after Bots have been published and deployed to enabled channels.
+End users can only interact with your bots, and by extension bot tasks, after Bots are published and deployed to enabled channels.

-Channels refer to various communication platforms where a bot can live such as SMS, email, mobile apps, websites, messaging apps and more.
-With the Bot Builder, you can design chatbot tasks once, and deploy across 20+ channels by merely checking a box.
+Channels refer to various communication platforms where a bot can live such as SMS, email, mobile apps, websites, messaging apps, and more.
+With the Bot Builder, you can design chatbot tasks once and deploy across 20+ channels by merely selecting a checkbox.

-For more information, see Adding Channels to your Bot.
+For more information, refer to Adding Channels to your Bot.

-Once you’ve built and trained your bot, the most important question that arises is how good is your bot’s NLP model?
+After you have built and trained your bot, the most important question that arises is how good is your bot’s NLP model?
 This is what testing is all about.
-You should also consider testing your bot across all planned messaging channels to get a feel for the actual end-user experience.
+You must consider testing your bot across all planned messaging channels for a better end-user experience.

 You need to carefully test and analyze your ML and NLP models and ensure you have not inadvertently trained your models using a large number of conflicting utterances while paying close attention to false positives and false negatives.

-In all, testing helps determine whether or not more training is needed before deploying your bot.
-After every round of training or retraining, you should review the training model to determine that the changes made were appropriate and to determine whether they’ve enhanced or deteriorated the NLP model.
+Testing helps determine whether or not more training is needed before deploying your bot.
+After every round of training or retraining, you must review the training model to determine that the changes made are appropriate and to determine whether they have enhanced or deteriorated the NLP model.

-Talk to Bot option, Utterance Testing and Batch Testing aid in testing and improving the performance of the Bot.
+Talk to Bot option, Utterance Testing, and Batch Testing helps in testing and improving the performance of the Bot.

-Once your bot has been built and sufficiently tested, it’s time to deploy it to the environment of your choice and the communication channels where it will be engaged by users.
+Once your bot is built and sufficiently tested, it is time to deploy it on the environment of your choice and the communication channels where users engage.

-It is recommended that you work with the key business stakeholders to review and approve all bots and bot functionality prior to moving forward with the deployment.
+It is recommended that you work with the key business stakeholders to review and approve all bots and bot functionality before moving forward with the deployment.

 Publish your bot tasks to your account, a Kore.ai space, or your company account.
 When you publish tasks, it initiates a publishing request to Bots Admin who can review and approve/disapprove their deployment.
-Once your bot has been approved by all relevant parties, it should now be deployed to end users through the channels previously enabled.
+Once your bot is approved by all relevant parties, you can deploy to end-users through previously enabled channels.

-Once your bot has been deployed, it’s important that you continually monitor how people use it and take an active role in managing and refining it using an iterative process.
+Once your bot is deployed, it is important that you continually monitor how users use it and take an active role in managing and refining it using an iterative process.
 Your bots performance should be monitored from an engagement, performance, and functional standpoint and the results analyzed, including monitoring conversations and other variables like messages per session, retention, location, user demographics, sentiment, and more.

-The data you’ve collected should be used to improve the NLP and functional performance of your bots.
-For example, you should take a look at all the utterances that your bot was not able to map to a bot intent or FAQ and retrain the bot to identify it in the future.
-For task failures, likewise, you can troubleshoot where the process went wrong and come up with solutions.
+The data collected must be used to improve the NLP and functional performance of your bots.
+For example, take a look at all the utterances that your bot was not able to map to a bot intent or FAQ and retrain the bot to identify it in the future.
+For task failures, you can troubleshoot where the process went wrong and come up with solutions.

-Building great bots isn’t the easiest thing to do, but the right platform, a little bit of structure, and a willingness to test, iterate, test, and iterate some more goes a long way in achieving bot success.
+Building great bots is not easy, but the right platform, a little bit of structure, and a willingness to test and iterate some more goes a long way in achieving bot success.